Dodge Charger: Second generation: 1968–1970

-The Charger was redesigned for 1968, and an initial 35,000 units were slated for production.
-The demand was high and 96,100 Chargers were actually produced.
-Based on the Chrysler B platform, the model years received various cosmetic changes to the exterior and interior including: an undivided grill, rounded tail lights, and hidden headlights.
-The powertrains were carried over from 1967, but the 225 CID slant-6 became available in mid-1968.
-The Charger was not successful in stock car racing such as NASCAR.
-A more aerodynamic shape formed the Charger 500 model that became the basis for the 1969 Charger Daytona.
+The Charger was redesigned for 1968, and 35,000 units were slated for production.
+The demand was high, and 96,100 Chargers were produced.

+Based on the Chrysler B platform, the 1968 through 1970 model years had cosmetic changes to the exterior and interior.
+These included going from twin round tail lights to broad horizontal units and adding a horizontal trim to the grille.
+The powertrains were carried over from 1967, with the 225 CID slant-6 available in mid-1968.

+The 1968 Charger was unsuccessful in stock car racing, such as NASCAR.
+A more aerodynamic shape formed the Charger 500 model, later followed by the 1969 Charger Daytona.
+The 1970 Charger did win the most NASCAR races in 1970, helping Bobby Isaac win the championship that year.

+The Dukes of Hazzard television series made the second-generation Dodge Chargers familiar to the American public.